A suspect’s arrest in the killing of a Columbus, Ohio, couple leads to the next big question: What was the motive?

 Now, authorities in Ohio have 30 days to bring him to the state so proceedings can begin, according to Joey Jackson, a criminal defense attorney and CNN legal analyst.
 McKee’s public defender indicated to the judge that his client intends to plead not guilty in Ohio.

-Key details of the case are still unknown.
-Police have not publicly given a possible motive — and it could be a while before it is revealed, according to Jackson.

-It is not a “legal imperative” for prosecutors or investigators to offer a motive, he said.
+It is not a “legal imperative” for prosecutors or investigators to offer a motive, Jackson said.
 The state only has to prove that McKee intended and accomplished the murders.
-Simply put, at the time of a trial, prosecutors “don’t have to establish why you did what you did — they just have to establish that you did it,” Jackson said.
+Simply put, at the time of a trial, prosecutors “don’t have to establish why you did what you did — they just have to establish that you did it,” he said.

 In practice, however, when lawyers enter a courtroom and present their case in front of a jury, they are trying to tell a story, Jackson said.